 Regardless of how old or weathered your wetsuit is, charitable organizations will happily take it.
-Organizations, like Warm Current, holds free youth surf camps in the Pacific Northwest and also sends used wetsuits to youth development programs in Chile, Mexico, and Peru.
+There are multiple orgianzations that send used wetsuits to youth development programs in Chile, Mexico, and Peru.
 Other organizations, like AmpSurf, helps disabled children, veterans and other adults feel the healing power of the sea through adaptive programs.

 2. Recycle it and give it a new life

 Recycle your old wetsuit if it is too destroyed and cannot be reused.
 One organization in particular, Suga, will take your old wetsuit and turn it into a yoga mat and give you a ten percent discount on a purchase.
 Another organization, Lava Rubber, turns them into coasters, mats, and spoon rests.